 Administrator Representative:

-- Serve as the liaison to the District Leadership Team. - Represent the perspective of the Administrators during Professional Learning Committee meetings. - Assist the rest of the Administrators in implementing the Professional Learning process. - Act as the liaison to the school councils. - Solicit input from administrators.
+- Serve as the liaison to the District Leadership Team. - Represent the perspective of the Administrators during Professional Development Committee meetings. - Assist the rest of the Administrators in implementing the Professional Development process. - Solicit input from administrators.

 Elected Certified Paraprofessional: